tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 > This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
 For more information, see [Composing Your Base URL](#composing-your-base-url).

-This endpoint takes an access or refresh token, and returns a boolean indicating whether it is active or not.
+This endpoint takes an access, ID, or refresh token, and returns a boolean indicating whether it is active or not.
 If the token is active, additional data about the token is also returned.
 If the token is invalid, expired, or revoked, it is considered inactive.

-> Note: [ID tokens](#id-token) can also be sent to this endpoint.
-However, they are usually validated on the service provider or app side of a flow.
+> Note: Although [ID tokens](#id-token) can be sent to this endpoint, they are usually validated on the service provider or app side of a flow.

 #### Request Parameters